bitfactory-software/anyxx/README_for_doxygen/README.md

 #if 0
 // -->
 ```
-Showcase 5 demonstrates how to use the Any++ library to combine cross-casting and factory patterns for serialization and deserialization of type-erased objects.
+Showcase 5 demonstrates how to use `Any++` to combine cross-casting and factory patterns for serialization and deserialization of type-erased objects.
-- Two types, circle and square, are defined, each with an area() method and serializable state (radius or edge_length).
+- Two types, `circle` and `square`, are defined, each with an `area()` method and serializable state (`radius` or `edge_length`).
-- Two traits are declared: figure (with an area() method) and serializeable (with a serialize(std::ostream&) method).
+- Two traits are declared: `figure` (with an `area()` method) and `serializable` (with a `serialize(std::ostream&)` method).
-- A factory (deserialize) is created to construct type-erased any_serializeable objects from a type name and an input stream.
+- A factory (`deserialize`) is created to construct type-erased `any_serializable` objects from a type name and an input stream.
 - Model maps provide custom serialization logic for each type.
-- The deserialize_any_figure function reads a type name from the stream, uses the factory to construct the correct type, and cross-casts it to a figure.
+- The `deserialize_any_figure` function reads a type name from the stream, uses the factory to construct the correct type, and cross-casts it to a figure.
 - The test case deserializes a sequence of shapes from a stream, computes their areas, serializes them back, and checks that the serialization matches the original input.

 Summary:

-This example shows how Any++ enables runtime type selection, safe cross-casting between interfaces, and pluggable serialization logic for unrelated types, all using type-erased objects and open extension points.
+This example shows how `Any++` enables runtime type selection, safe cross-casting between interfaces, and pluggable serialization logic for unrelated types, all using type-erased objects and open extension points.

 [Compiler Explorer](https://godbolt.org/z/4r5o6en94)